 This is a theology among the ashes of burned-out cathedrals, in a world where we share stories and create art about how we hoped and lived as we dwell and wander in the Wilderness.
 It’s a theology about living a life guided by the lonely Jesus, abandoned on the cross by his closest friends and even his God.
 And we keep going.
 Alone and together, we keep going.

 I’m bleak because I hope so much.
-I have a Classics BA from UT – Austin and earned a MDiv from Yale Divinity School, which makes everything worse, because I learned too much.
-I am an anti-fascist and an admirer of The White Rose.
-I’m not always this morose.
-I’m a long-time member of St. Lydia’s, a dinner church.
+I have a Classics BA from the University of Texas at Austin and a MDiv from Yale Divinity School, which makes me useless in a capitalistically-driven society.

 If you have a comment or question, please feel to send me a note.